Persecution of Muslims: South-eastern Europe (Balkans)

 As the Ottoman Empire entered a permanent phase of decline in the late 17th century it was engaged in a protracted state of conflict, losing territories both in Europe and the Caucasus.
 The victors were the Christian states, the old Habsburg and Romanov Empires, and the new nation-states of Greece, Serbia, Romania, and Bulgaria.
 Rival European powers encouraged the development of nationalist ideologies among the Ottoman subjects in which the Muslims were portrayed as an ethnic "fifth column" left over from a previous era that could not be integrated into the planned future states.
 The struggle to rid themselves of Ottomans became an important element of the self-identification of the Christians of the Balkans.

+Following the Habsburg and Holy League victory in the Great Turkish War, the second Ottoman failure to take Vienna, and other major battlefield defeats to Habsburg Austria and its allies in the late 17th century, the Ottoman Empire fell into a state of decline in Southeastern Europe.
+During this period, the Habsburg, Venetian, and other allied Holy League troops committed widespread atrocities against the Muslim population, coinciding with the Ottoman withdrawal from the area.
+Hungary, Croatia, Dalmatia, and Slavonia were all lost to the advancing Habsburg and Venetian troops, and the Muslims in these areas were massacred, enslaved, forcibly converted to Catholicism, or banished to Muslim-ruled lands such as Bosnia.
+Nearly all Ottoman-Islamic infrastructure and religious sites in Croatia, including mosques and graveyards, were destroyed or repurposed following the expulsion of the Ottomans from the area.
+These events “enjoyed the benediction of the Catholic Church.”
+For example, cities like Skopje (1689) and Sarajevo (1697) were sacked and burned to the ground by Habsburg troops, causing widespread devastation and killing tens of thousands of people.
+After Zenta and the burning of Sarajevo to the ground, Habsburg forces of Prince Eugene of Savoy laid waste to Bosnia during their retreat, destroying Turkish settlements along the line of his retreat and taking the women and children as slaves.
+Following the reconquest of Buda in 1686, the Habsburg Austrian and other Holy League troops likewise took their fury out on the hated “heathens” of the city, massacring around 3,000 Muslims and enslaving another c.
+6,000.

 According to Mark Levene, the Victorian public in the 1870s paid much more attention to the massacres and expulsions of Christians than to massacres and expulsions of Muslims, even if on a greater scale.
 He further suggests that such massacres were even favoured by some circles.
 Mark Levene also argues that the dominant powers, by supporting "nation-statism" at the Congress of Berlin, legitimized "the primary instrument of Balkan nation-building": ethnic cleansing.
 Hall points out that atrocities were committed by all sides during the Balkan conflicts.
 Deliberate terror was designed to instigate population movements out of particular territories.
 The aim of targeting the civilian population was to carve ethnically homogeneous countries.